tonethar/IGME-330-Spring-2019/weekly/week-02A-notes.md

 ## I. Overview
 Today we will:
+- Take a look at the Screen Saver/Random Walker Submissions
 - Review:
   - JavaScript & DOM concepts from last week
   - how to set up a canvas drawing context, and how to draw: